 In case, if you haven’t really been following my blog, I generally tend to write about tech, games, some personal thoughts, some thoughts about my work at 13 Llama and some analytics.

 What I do not write about is Design … be it any design.
 Systems design, Visual Design, Brand Design … even solutions design.
-I know for certain that I have a certain unhealthy fear for engaging with design.
+I know for certain that I have a certain unhealthy fear of engaging with the design.
 So much so that it has now become a mental barrier in my head.
-Staying away from creativity isn’t necessarily bad, since we do a lot of analytical and logical work.
-Having said that, breaking down problems into smaller byte sized tasks is now a child’s play and there has become a comfort zone.
+Staying away from creativity isn’t necessarily bad since we do a lot of analytical and logical work.
+Having said that, breaking down problems into smaller bite-sized tasks is now a child’s play and there has become a comfort zone.
 So much so, that over the past few months I had started to think that we should focus on driving more business in these areas.

 What does one do when one doesn’t have an option?

 Of late though, some of the mandates we have been getting involved us having to work with and also having to define the design specifications.
 Some of our new team members were pretty gung-ho about working on design specifications instead of a pure play numbers game.

 To add to that, at pretty much the same time, we had a couple of our main clients request that we get involved at a higher level and help guide the marketing briefs.

 We could have chosen to keep focused on the analytics niche and not step up to the mantle.
 However, we decided to step out of our comfort zone and things have been taking an interesting turn.